trinodb/trino/docs/src/main/sphinx/routines/examples.md

 * Take into account that one month equals 30.4375 days.
 * Take into account that one year equals 365.25 days.
 * Add weeks to the output.
-* Expand the cover decades, centuries, and millenia.
+* Expand to cover decades, centuries, and millenia.

 ## Truncating long strings

-This example routine `strtrunc` truncates strings longer than 60 characters, leaving the first 30 and the last 25 characters, and cutting out extra characters in the middle.
+This example routine `strtrunc` truncates strings longer than 60 characters, leaving the first 30 and the last 25 characters, and cutting out extra characters in the middle:

 ```sql
 FUNCTION strtrunc(input VARCHAR)